 When done right, a hybrid model can be a huge win.
 It respects employee autonomy, which often leads to higher job satisfaction and better retention.
 At the same time, it preserves the office as a central point for building culture, sparking innovation, and strengthening team bonds.
 Think of it not as a compromise, but as a strategic approach to work that combines the best of both worlds.
 The key is to be intentional about why you have an office and how your team uses it, turning your physical space into a valuable tool rather than just a default location.

-Redefine Your Office's Purpose
+Define Your Office's New Purpose

 The first step in optimizing your space is to rethink its fundamental purpose.
 If your team can do focused, individual work from home, why should they commute?
 The answer is connection.
 Your office should be a destination for the things that are harder to do through a screen: brainstorming with a whiteboard, mentoring a new hire, or just catching up over coffee.
 It’s no longer just a building full of desks; it’s a hub for collaboration and culture.
 By designing a space that supports teamwork and social interaction, you give people a compelling reason to come in.
 This shift in mindset is the foundation for every other decision you'll make about your hybrid work software and space.

-The Payoff of Smart Space Planning
+Why Smart Space Planning Matters

 Being thoughtful about your office layout isn't just about making things look nice—it directly impacts your team's productivity and your bottom line.
 When you use data to understand how your space is actually being used, you can make smarter decisions.
 You might find you need fewer individual desks and more collaborative zones, or that certain meeting rooms are always in high demand.
 This kind of strategic planning helps you create a more efficient and enjoyable workspace.
 The result is higher employee satisfaction and a better return on your real estate investment, ensuring you’re only paying for space you truly need.
 A hot desk booking system is a great tool for gathering this kind of usage data.